oist/labcyte-rt-optimisation/README.md

 Same transfer design ([1](Labcyte-RT.md)) was used to repeat Experiment 1, this time in triplicates.
 All observations, including the artefact, were confirmed.

+Later re-analysis with the correction factors calculated in Experiment 5 suggested that highest TSO concentrations give the highest yields and lowest amounts of rDNA and high promoter rates.

 ### Experiment 3